NASA-PDS/registry-loader/README.md

 through the API.

-The script contained in this repository; _upgrade/archive-status.sh_ introduces this field to all records stored within the indicated ElasticSearch/Opensearch endpoint, setting all values to _staged_.
+The script contained in this repository; _upgrade/archive-status.sh_ introduces this field to all records stored within the indicated ElasticSearch/Opensearch endpoint, setting all values to _staged_. *This script must be applied to your registry
+Opensearch if you are upgrading the Registry API from any release before 0.5.1 to 0.5.1 or later.*

 The syntax for invoking this script is as follows: